 The business may be worth about $400 million, said two of the people, who asked not to be named since the process is private.
 The company began pursuing a sale after its century-old forerunner’s breakup on Oct.
-1, which separated the Kraft grocery business from Mondelez International Inc. (MDLZ), the snacks division that operates mainly overseas.
+1, which separated the Kraft grocery business from Mondelez International Inc. (MDLZ:US), the snacks division that operates mainly overseas.

 Kraft may sell a few smaller brands as the company starts to focus on its top-selling labels following the break-up, according to one of the people.
 The company, led by Chief Executive Officer Tony Vernon, plans to boost marketing spending on more popular banners such as Kraft Macaroni & Cheese, Velveeta, Jell-O and Oscar Mayer.

 “They will continue to focus on the power brands,” Ken Shea, an analyst with Bloomberg Industries, said in a telephone interview.
 “I think there will be ongoing pruning, especially if there is a slowdown and their leverage starts to get too high.”

 Leslie Sutton, a spokeswoman for Kraft, declined to comment.
 The company wouldn’t be alone in trying to shed dairy assets.
 Dean Foods Co.
 (DF:US), the largest U.S. dairy processor, is exploring a sale of its Morningstar business, which produces milk products for retailers and restaurants.